 All in all I enjoyed my National Service and I was almost sorry when in late 1959, at the age of 21, I was demobbed and took the final journey back to England and a new life in Civvy Street.

 My First Proper Job

 As my stint in the Army was coming to an end, and believing my future career lay in management, I started applying for jobs in junior management positions.
-I took two weeks leave in August 1959 and attended a number of interviews from which I received a small selection of job offers.
+I took two weeks leave, back to the UK, in August 1959 and attended a number of interviews from which I received a small selection of job offers.
 The one I accepted was with the greetings card company Forget-Me-Not Cards in Wimbledon as a Management Trainee.
 I started work with them on the Monday following my final demob from National Service.